 More specifically, the webinar examined an approach to network design that we refer to as Community Empowerment Networks.
 These networks support unique “automated open access” (AOA) functionality by leveraging software defined networking (SDN) and network virtualization (NV) technologies that earlier transformed the performance and economics of data centers operated by Internet giants like Google, Facebook, Amazon and Netflix.

 As explained in the webinar, Community Empowerment Networks can provide unique benefits, including reduced cost of operation; increased competition and innovation among ISPs; lower prices, increased choice, security and ease of use for customers and; an open platform for innovation and value creation by local businesses and community service providers (CSPs), including organizations operating in the healthcare, education, public safety, government, public utility and nonprofit sectors.

-In addition to an introductory presentation prepared by the CERI project team, the webinar will include a presentation, discussion and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.
+In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.

 We invite you to use this website to learn more about the Community Empowerment Network model.
 For your convenience we’ve made the webinar content available in multiple forms: